 Bushnell trail cameras remain one of our more durable brands.
 As always, we will update this review if any defect becomes a trend.

-The Aggressor No Glow checks nearly every box and continues to be one of our highest rated no glow trail cameras.
+The Aggressor No Glow checks nearly every box and continues to be one of our highest rated low glow trail cameras.
 With unmatched detection range, high definition videos, incredible speed, and good picture battery life, the Aggressor can be impressive at times.
 However, the inconsistent picture quality drives us crazy and deserves your consideration.

 Enjoy our reviews?
 Please consider purchasing your next trail camera from us.